 Genuine reason – NSW R-licence

 - Email the NSW DPI at [email protected].
 As part of this email, submit a request to change the nominated AHO (club) on your R-licence.
-Attach a copy of your current R-licence card, the new club membership card (or certificate), your full name, and contact details.
+Attach a copy of your current R-licence card, and your new club membership card (or certificate), and provide your full name and contact details.

 Switching From Club Membership to NSW R-licence